Global analysis of $\mu \to e$ interactions in the SMEFT: interactions in the Standard Model Effective Field Theory

+where $\varphi$ and $\ell_L$ denote the Higgs and left-handed lepton doublets, $e_R$ the right-handed charged lepton field, $W_{\mu\nu}$ and $B_{\mu\nu}$ the field strengths of the $SU(2)_L$ and $U(1)_Y$ gauge fields.
+Our conventions for the fields and covariant derivatives are defined in Appendix \ref{app:basis}. $\Gamma^{e}_{B, W}$ and $Y^\prime_e$ are matrices in flavor space, and we will here consider the $\mu e$ and $e\mu$ components.

 The semileptonic four-fermion operators include 7 vector operators, $C_{LQ, U}$, $C_{LQ, D}$, $C_{Lu}$, $C_{Ld}$, $C_{eu}$, $C_{ed}$ and $C_{Qe}$, two scalar operators, $C^{(1)}_{LeQu}$ and $C_{LedQ}$, and one tensor operator $C^{(3)}_{LeQu}$.
 These operators encode all possible $SU(2)_L$-invariant couplings of left-handed quark and lepton doublets ($Q$ and $L$) and right-handed electrons, up and down quarks ($e$, $u$, $d$).
 We find it convenient to define the four-fermion operators in the mass basis for both the $u$ and $d$ quarks, as explained in Ref. \cite{Cirigliano:2021img}.
 The simplification of working in the mass basis comes at the cost of a slight complication of the renormalization group equations.
 We will keep the quark flavor structure of the operators generic.
 For vector operators, we have $\left[C \right]_{e \mu i j} = \left[C \right]^*_{\mu e j i}$.
 For scalar and tensor operators, the $e \mu$ and $\mu e$ components are independent.
 The semileptonic sector therefore contains 63 complex coefficients from the vector operators and 54 complex coefficients from scalar and tensor operators.
 Counting both leptonic and semileptonic operators, we study a total of 126 coefficients.
 Finally there are three purely leptonic operators.
 In our analysis we focus mostly on the operators that can be probed at the EIC and LHC.
 Purely leptonic operators affect our analysis since they are generated via renormalization group evolution.
+In our analysis, we truncate the SMEFT expansion at dimension-6, which, being CLFV forbidden in the SM, imply that CLFV observables receive their first contributions at $\mathcal O(v^4/\Lambda^4)$.
+The next SMEFT corrections will arise at $\mathcal O(v^6/\Lambda^6)$ from the interference of dimension-6 and dimension-8 operators, and at $\mathcal O(v^8/\Lambda^8)$ from the square of dimension-8 contributions or from the interference of dimension-6 and dimension-10 operators.
+Ref. \cite{Ardu:2021koz} pointed out that at dimension-8 there arise new semileptonic operators that are forbidden by $SU(2)_L \times U(1)_Y$ gauge invariance at dimension-6, and that $\mu \rightarrow e \gamma$, $\mu \rightarrow 3e$ and $\mu \rightarrow e$ conversion in nuclei could probe their scale up to 50 TeV.
+In this work, we work in the power counting assumption that, in a given quark flavor sector, the scale of dimension-6 and dimension-8 operators are not completely uncorrelated, to that dimension-6 operators are always dominant.
+It would be interesting to relax this assumption in future work.